jasperf/laravel-vuejs-interview-questions/vuejs-interview.md

 ## Vue Interview Questions

 1. VueJS, what are the advantages of using this framework when you work as a frontend developer?
 2. Do you have any experience with VueX?
 What are the advantages of using VueX?
-What implementations have you used in your career as a VueJS Developer
+What implementations have you used in your career as a VueJS Developer.

 3. V If and V For Usage Issues